AtMoDat/atmodat_data_checker/README.md

 ### Usage
 To run this script, it is necessary to provide the directory where the csv files are stored (`-a csv_directory`).
 The scirpt can modify a single file or all netCDF files in a given directory.
 In case you provide a directory, all netCDF files will be identified and modified recursively.
 Use the `-p` option and give the path/directory of the file(s) to be modified.

-The typical command line string to run the attribute filler looks like this:
+The typical command-line string to run the attribute filler looks like this:
   ```bash
   fill_attributes -a csv_directory -p file_path/directory
   ```